Viral Rash In Children: Types, Pictures, Treatment And Prevention

 Are Viral Rashes Contagious?

-Most viral infections, such as measles and rubella, spread through contact with body fluids, such as nasal and throat discharge, or via air droplets expelled by the infected person.
+Most viral infections in children, such as measles and rubella, spread through contact with body fluids, such as nasal and throat discharge, or via air droplets expelled by the infected person.
 However, some infections, such as chickenpox and HFMD, spread through contact with the fluids from the rash.

 The period in which an infected person can spread the infection to others varies depending on the infection type and other factors, such as immunity.
 For instance, a child infected with rubella stays contagious one week before and after the appearance of the rash, while a child infected with rubeola stays contagious four days before and after the rash.